krishpr0/D_app/README.md

 # schoolapp

-A Flutter based  application for managing assignments, classrooms, study sessions, and more.
-Built for students and teachers for collabrative and easy work built by student.
+A Flutter-based application designed to manage assignments, classrooms, study sessions, and more.
+Developed for students and teachers for collaborative and efficient work created by students.

 ### Features

 ## Core Features

-* Assignment Management – Create, edit, delete, and track assignments
+* Assignment Management – Add, modify, remove, and monitor assignments

-* Kanban Board – Drag-and-drop assignments across Todo/InProgress/Completed columns
+* Kanban Board – Move assignments through Todo/InProgress/Completed sections with drag-and-drop functionality

-* Priority System – Low, Medium, High, Urgent priorities with color coding
+* Priority System – Assign priorities of Low, Medium, High, and Urgent with corresponding color codes

-* Image Attachments – Upload images with completed assignments
+* Image Attachments – Upload images along with completed assignments

-* Time Tracking – Built-in timer for tracking time spent on assignments
+* Time Tracking – Integrated timer to monitor time spent on assignments

-* Deadline Reminders – Local notifications for upcoming deadlines
+* Deadline Reminders – Local notifications for approaching deadlines

 ## Classroom Features

-* Create Classrooms – Teachers can create classrooms with invite codes
+* Create Classrooms – Teachers have the ability to set up classrooms using invite codes

-* Join Classrooms – Students can join using invite codes
+* Join Classrooms – Students can enter classrooms by using invite codes

-* Classroom Assignments – Create assignments specifically for classrooms
+* Classroom Assignments – Generate assignments tailored specifically for classrooms

 * Grade Submissions – Teachers can grade student submissions
 * Student Management – View classroom members and their submissions